Women's reproductive health in Russia: Abortion

 Abortion in Russia is legal up to the 12th week of pregnancy.
 As a pronatalist country, legislation as of 2003 forbids abortion after week 12 except in cases of rape, imprisonment, death or disability of husband, and loss of “parental rights”.
 Russia is still struggling to change the social norm of abortion as a primary form of contraception, and abortion remains one of the biggest challenges to women’s reproductive health because of post-abortion mental and physical health problems and lack of proper care.

 Family planning services, prenatal and postnatal care

 These free services are available through the Ministry of Health.
 There are strong incentives for women in Russia to have multiple children due to depopulation, so the government provides health care to ensure healthy babies are born.
 However, women report loneliness, depression, and dissatisfaction with their maternal health care providers.
-Over 75.2% of women see a provider less than 3 times during the course of a pregnancy.
+Over 75.2% of women see a provider less than 3 times during a pregnancy.
 After giving birth, many women report a lack of psychological and practical help.